Banana Islands: Ricketts and Dublin

 Dublin and Ricketts Islands have a combined population of about 900 people.
 The two Islands are connected by a spit of sand that is underwater at high tide.
 A stone bridge connects the path between the two islands' villages of Dublin and Ricketts, located on the coast facing the Western Peninsula.

 The islands were visited in the 17th century and perhaps earlier by Portuguese sailors.
-They were settled in the late 18th and 19th centuries by freed slaves, mostly from the Americas.
+They were settled in the late 18th and 19th centuries by Recaptives, freed slaves, mostly from the Americas.
 Their descendants make up most of the population of the islands today.

+Mes-Meheux

+Mes-Meheux is the smallest of the three islands.
+It is uninhabited and is owned by an eco-tourist business who promote it as an "adventure tourism destination".

 Activities

 Shipwrecks lie off the coast and in one can be found cannons amongst the ruin and coral.
 On the northern tip of Dublin Island the ruins of an 1881 church as well as an old slave dock can be found.
 It is advised that visitors should pay their respects to the tribal chief before wandering around the islands.